Function definitions

 Generic functions

-This function signature tells us that max takes two arguments of arbitrary type T (but they need to match!), and returns a quantity of the same type T.
+This function signature tells us that max takes two arguments of arbitrary dimension type D (but they need to match!), and returns a quantity of the same type D. The D: Dim syntax is a type constraint (or bound) that ensures that D is a dimension type (Scalar, Length, Velocity, etc), and not something like Bool or DateTime.

-Note that you can perform the usual operations with type parameters, such as multiplying/dividing them with other types, or raising to rational powers.
+Note that you can perform the usual operations with (dimension) type parameters, such as multiplying / dividing them with other types, or raising to rational powers.
 For example, consider this cube-root function

 fn cube_root<T>(x: T^3) -> T = x^(1/3)